 The end of summer is near and the school year will soon start again.
 What better way to kick off the school year than an interesting conservation lesson?
 Bring the life cycle of a Monarch right into your classroom!

 Raising a monarch in your classroom is a simple yet rewarding experience.
 If you haven’t raised monarchs before, don’t worry!
 A few tips and you’ll be a pro!
 When starting, you have the option to order monarch eggs or find them yourselves.
 It is actually suggested that you find your own eggs because monarchs that are commercially raised do not always find their way to Mexico.
 Not sure how to find your own monarch eggs and/or caterpillars?
 Read below!

 Step One: Finding the Eggs & Caterpillars

 Monarch butterfly eggs can be tricky to find if you don’t know exactly what you are looking for.
 However, once you do, it’s a piece of cake!
+The best time to start looking for monarchs is after the Fourth of July.
+The monarchs will begin to arrive in June and will stick around until late August.
 Generally, monarchs lay their eggs on the underside of the milkweed leaf.
 Grab the tip of the leaf and gently pull the leaf back so you can see the underside.
 Be careful not to grab too much of the leaf as you could grab an egg or caterpillar!

 The egg of a monarch is milky white and oval shaped with faint vertical white lines.
 If you do not see the lines, do not be discouraged.
 The lines may not be visible in a dim light.
 It is very common to see eggs of other insects on the plant so look very closely to make sure you have the right egg!